pepurion/aleph/content/Character/Character Data.md

 Amount of damage in one incoming attack that you can **fully avoid** only on successful roll.

 ### Resistances
 5 types of Resistances: **Physical, Energy, Heat, Cold and Psyche**.
 This is your passive reduction to these types of damage whenever you suffer one.
+It is mainly affected by your armor.

 ---
 ## Talents